 Although, most of the past professions are still practiced and exist in the present work environment, but you would be surprised to know that there are some professions that were highly popular in the past and have vanished today.

-These professions were popular across UK and US more than 50 years ago, but the majority of them no longer exist.
-Just like most of the old things, even these professions are considered unnecessary and have been replaced by the dynamic modern technology.
+These professions were popular across the UK and US more than 50 years ago, but the majority of them no longer exist.
+Just like most of the old things, even these professions are considered unnecessary and have been replaced by dynamic modern technology.

 So, let’s unveil the oldest professions that were popular in the past, probably you don’t know about them.

-List of Oldest Professions:
+List of Oldest Professions in the World:

 1. Knocker – Upper: